MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/Enabling-Clients-to-Locate-the-Next-Closest-Domain-Controller.md

 > [!NOTE]
 > The **Try Next Closest Site** setting works in coordination with automatic site coverage.
 For example, if the next closest site has no domain controller, DC Locator tries to find the domain controller that performs automatic site coverage for that site.

-To apply the **Try Next Closest Site** setting, you can create a Group Policy object (GPO) and link it to the appropriate object for your organization, or you can modify the Default Domain Policy to have it affect all clients that run Windows Vista, Windows 7,  Windows Server 2008 , or  Windows Server 2008 R2  in the domain.
+To apply the **Try Next Closest Site** setting, you can create a Group Policy object (GPO) and link it to the appropriate object for your organization, or you can modify the Default Domain Policy to have it affect all clients that run Windows Vista and above and Windows Server 2008 and above in the domain.
 For more information about how to set the **Try Next Closest Site** setting, see [Enable Clients to Locate a Domain Controller in the Next Closest Site](https://technet.microsoft.com/library/cc772592.aspx).